BarakBinyamin/PopulationCount/README.md

 <br>Figure 3: Schematic For a Four-bit Population Count Circuit (equivelent to three lines of c code)<br>
 </p>

-What can be seen seperating the OP units are registers, units used to synchronize a circuits signals to make sure that timing considerations, such as [propogation delay](https://en.wikipedia.org/wiki/Propagation_delay), have less of a chance of hindering the functionality of the design.
+This design uses registers between the OP units to synchronize the circuits signals and limit timing issues such as [propogation delay](https://en.wikipedia.org/wiki/Propagation_delay).

 ### Generating the Bitmasks
-A good apraoch to designing hardware is to lay out known information into a table, to more easily derive conclusions from:
+Let's inspect if there is a pattern in the bitmasks:

 |  Mask number  |   HEX MASK   |                BIT MASK              |
 | :-----------: | :----------: |   :-------------------------------:  |